 Natalie, the creator of Orthodox Pebbles, was honored to have been invited by the Department of Religious Education of the Greek Orthodox Church of America to speak at their WEB SEMINAR: Keeping The Summer Connection Active, on Wednesday May 20, 2020.
 Her talk focused on tips and strategies for holding an online Vacation Church School program, as well as organizing a religious education session for young children.
 The games on this page are part of this effort.

 Social distancing has changed our lives in so many ways, and it has modified our Sunday School classes as well.
 Having switched to digital teaching almost immediately after the stay-at-home guidelines were put into place, we have gone through a steep learning curve trying to figure out how we could transfer the activities we used to do in our analog class to the digital realm.

 We love playing games in our real classroom, so we had to find ways of playing them in our online classroom as well.
 We experimented with different options and came up with a few general guidelines and helpful tools for making our own games that we thought might be useful to share.
 We are also including below some games that we created and we have been using in our own online classes.
-At our parish, we are planning an end-of-year Sunday School celebration session for the whole school to play them together.

 A few helpful tips for making your own games